 2. Apply heat

 Heat opens up your pores.
 So applying heat to the region before you shave will open up the pores and makes it easy to pull out the hair when you shave.
 You can apply heat by pouring some warm water on the area or wetting a towel or a wash cloth with some warm water and putting it on the area.

 3. Use a clean razor

 Razor is one thing that we tend to use and reuse.
 If you are reusing an old razor, then make sure that the razor is clean.
 Sometimes old razors can be trapped with dirt and bacteria.
 And this will cause skin irritations when used on the skin.
 Also, make sure that the blade isn’t blunt.
 Because if it is, it cant shave the area properly and that can cause ingrown hair.

 4.Use a shaving cream

 Shaving cream moisturizes the skin and serves as a protective layer for the skin when you are shaving.
 This reduces friction when shaving.
-So it prevents redness, razor burn and other skin irritations.
-Shaving cream also nourishes and softens the hair follicles, making it easy to pull when you shave.
+So it prevents redness, razor burn, and other skin irritations.
+Shaving cream also nourishes and softens the hair follicles, making them easy to pull when you shave.
 This helps prevent ingrown hair.